allegro/turnilo/docs/configuration-cluster.md

 Specify that Turnilo should set the [StrictTransportSecurity](https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security) header.

-Note that Turnilo can itself only run an http server.
+Note that Turnilo can itself only run a http server.
-This option is intended to be used when when Turnilo is running behind a HTTPS terminator like AWS ELB.
+This option is intended to be used when Turnilo is running behind an HTTPS terminator like AWS ELB.

 ## Configuring the Clusters